SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A Blaster can have at least one, to many dart feed mechanism.
 A specific dart feed mechanism may be placed in many blasters.
 - For example: the Matrixfire can be hopper-fed (stock form) or front-of-grip magazine fed (via a mod).
 Or a specific talon magazine adapter can be placed in many blasters.

-Blaster rates of fire:
-- A blaster can have a minimum and maximum cyclic rates of fire (-1 being manual)
-- A blaster can have a minimum and maximum effective rates of fire (if manual, we can vote on it)

 Some attributes about the darts
 - A blaster can use one, or many dart types.